KochiyaSanaeNya/EdgeSecurityAccess/README.md

 - [ ] Fail2ban is not integrated to protect users.

-- [x] Unable to obtain the real IP in reverse proxy scenarios.
   **These issues will be fixed within a few version updates.**
   **ESATools will be integrated into this repository.**
   [Manual of EdgeSecurityAccess (Part I - Basic usage v26.5.1x Version)](https://blog.sanaenya.com/archives/manual-of-edgesecurityaccess-part-i---basic-usage)